Hete/kohana-mail/README.md

     Mail_Styler::$default = 'Styler_HTML';

-You should also set the Content-Type to text/html in the configuration.
-It comes with a light bootstrap css.
+The Content-Type will be automatically infered from the styler, but you may still override it at any time.

 ## Processing stuff
-If you override Mail_Sender, you should really look for the subject, body and headers process function.
+If you override Mail\_Sender, you should really look for the subject, body and headers process function.

 If you need to access the user who's getting your mail: